timesize/monster-oop/01-front-end-basics/oo-prototypes/27-28/README.md

 Think up some other possible properties.
 We need more properties!
 Properties are great!

-Now we should have at least six individual and unique Flower objects we can use.
+Now we should have at least four individual and unique Flower objects we can use.
 Lets find the best new properties and integrate them into our class-wide Flower object.

 ###Cross-Pollination Challenge